solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 ## What to test?

-The point of this post is not to explain why automated testing should be done, or how to write tests in general.
-I'm also not going to talk about the technical differences between various types of testing, such as unit vs. integration testing.

-That said, I will start by saying that there's a lot of code that doesn't need to be tested directly:
+I will start by saying that there's a lot of code that doesn't need to be tested directly:
 Anything that can be considered trivial or boilerplate code, such as class constructors, accessors and loops in views for example.
 On a CMS website this includes the content type definitions.
 This code is unlikely to contain bugs by itself, and it will get tested indirectly together with other tests.